 Students of Bio-Pharmaceutical Sciences, Pharmacy, and other Life Sciences.

 Cardiovascular diseases are the major cause of morbidity and mortality in the Western society.
 Atherosclerosis, a progressive inflammatory disease that is hallmarked by an accumulation of lipids and fibrous tissue in the large arteries, is the main pathology underlying cardiovascular disease and represents the primary research focus of the LACDR division of BioTherapeutics.
 This course will give more insights into the mechanisms and ontogenesis of atherosclerosis.
-Special emphasis will be put on the contribution of inflammatory processes and lipid fluxes in the development of atherosclerotic lesions.
+Special emphasis will be devoted to the contribution of inflammatory processes and lipid fluxes in the development of atherosclerotic lesions and how important risk factors, such as aging and stress, affect these processes.
 Also, the clinical end-points of atherosclerosis and therapeutic strategies to treat atherosclerosis will be discussed.

 Mode of instruction

 Lectures, tutorials and self-tuition.

 The course will be concluded with a written exam (open questions).

 For each individual exam, the grade is expressed either with pass or fail, or by using a decimal integer between 1.0 and 10.0 that should be ≥ 5.5.
 The final grade is expressed using an integer between 1 and 10 and can be rounded off/up to a half integer, with the exception of the grade 5.5.
 Final grades between 5.50 and 5.99 will be rounded up to 6.0.
 The final grade should be 6.0 to successfully complete this course.

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.